ho-ansible/nextcloud/README.md

 # Ansible role: nextcloud
 PHP-based WebDAV file / calendar / contacts server

+## DEPRECATED
+Installation of this app has been moved to kubernetes, so this ansible role is no longer maintained.

 ## Requirements
-Only tested on Debian stable, for now.
+Only tested on Debian buster.

 ## Role Variables
 ### Nginx config